 - Freephone numbers in the 800 range, where the caller is not charged for the call/SMS if made from a fixed network.
 The framework also allows the optional possibility whereby calls are not charged whether from a fixed or mobile network.

-Number Portability refers to the ability of end users to retain their telephone number when they change their network operator, location, or service.
+Number portability refers to the ability of end-users subscribed to voice communications services to retain their telephone number when they change their service provider.

 The MCA has published an extensive set of documents that define the requirements associated with Number Portability and various related processes.